Course

 What each party needs to prove they are managing transport safety risk

-• Consignors — proof that freight promises and delivery schedules do not create unsafe transport pressure
+• Consignors — proof that freight promises and delivery schedules do not create unsafe transport pressure, including written communications and contract terms

-• Loaders — loading controls backed by evidence, not assumptions
+• Loaders — loading controls backed by documented procedures, load plans and restraint verification — not assumptions

-• Operators — daily fleet activity connected back to duties, controls, and review
+• Operators — daily fleet activity connected back to duties, controls and review cycles, including maintenance schedules and defect records

-• Executives — due diligence means knowing whether the safety system is actually working
+• Executives — due diligence means actively verifying whether the safety system is working, with documented review cycles and sign-off

 After the course: turning training into action